 The benefit of renting a home is that you can always lower the cost of rent by adding roommates.
 Rent prices tend to decrease as you live with more people.
 If you're looking to save money, renting a multi-bedroom home might be the best option for you.

 Depending on the location you're living in, some rental properties may have as many as 8-bedroom units.
-Whether you're tight on cash or like living with others, here are some people you can potentially ask to be your roommate:
+Whether you're tight on cash or like living with others, here are some people you can ask family members, romantic partners, friends from school, or work colleagues to be your roommate.

 Consider roommates who match your lifestyle and are compatible with your personality.
 Personal hygiene, cleanliness, pets, guests, and social life should all be topics of discussion before deciding to move in with someone.